American Forts: West

 François Le Sieur's Trading Post (2)

-A French settlers' fort and trading post reconstructed at the Center for Living History Preservation.
+A French settlers' fort and trading post with four cabins, located at the mouth of the Wyaconda River.
+Ruins were reported in 1819.
+A reconstruction is located at the Center for Living History Preservation in nearby Canton.

 South River Fort